Sera (Dragon Age): Critical reception

 The depiction of Sera's sexuality in Inquisition has been commended by some sources for its avoidance of tokenism: MCV/Develop staff considers her character to be properly fleshed out and without the usual stereotypes of a poorly written or implemented LGBT character that exists simply to tick a box.
 Rella said Sera is not just another stereotypical angry lesbian, but a multi-layered character who requires patience to understand.
 She believed that Sera is one of the best-written characters in Bioware games, and that her character arc progressed in a realistic fashion across Inquisition's narrative.
 Rella liked that the focus is on Sera's character, actions and abilities, while her sexuality is a relatively minor part of her personality.
 Lucy O'Brien from IGN felt Sera was very "alive" and "three-dimensional" in the game, though she clashed with her Inquisitor character on numerous matters of principle.
 She disclosed that the aftermath of her character's relationship breakdown with Sera left her feeling "needy and gross and alone", but praised Bioware's integrity for not tying up Inquisition's romances in "neat little boxes", and for showing "a willingness to ditch the usual power fantasies in the pursuit of authenticity".
 On the other hand, Hylton alleged that the depiction of the lesbian relationship between the Inquisitor and Sera is "fetishized" and reinforces "some troubling stereotypes".

-Sera was one of the nominees for Best New Character for Hardcore Gamer's Best of 2014 Awards.
-Engadget included Sera and Dorian Pavus in their "Favorite New Characters of 2014" list.
-Danielle Riendeau of Polygon mentioned Sera as one of the reasons why she praised Inquisition for featuring some of the best and most memorable female characters that year.
-Matt Kane from GLAAD considered the character to be "equal parts Robin Hood and riot grrrl"; he included Sera and fellow Inquisition characters Krem, Dorian and The Iron Bull in his list of 2014's Most Intriguing LGBT Characters.